pocketjoso/penthouse/README.md

     timeout: 30000, // ms; abort critical css generation after this timeout
     strict: false, // set to true to throw on css errors (will run faster if no errors)
     maxEmbeddedBase64Length: 1000 // charaters; strip out inline base64 encoded resources larger than this
-}, function(err, criticalCss) {
+    userAgent: 'Penthouse Critical Path CSS Generator' // specify which user agent string when loading the page }, function(err, criticalCss) {
     if (err) { // handle error }
     fs.writeFileSync('outfile.css', criticalCss);